frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/student-attendance-tool.md

 The Student Attendance tool allow you to bulk update the attendance for students based on **Student Group and Course Schedule**.

+To access the Student Assessment Tool, go to

+> Home > Education > Attendance > Student Attendance Tool

 To mark the **Attedance* based on Student Group select the group based on

 1. Batch